AmateurCod-er/wynnSpells/README.md

 ``wynnSpells.anim_mode = "reset_each"``, when the SAME spell is cast, restart it's animation.
 Different spells however will play their animations on top of one another
 ``wynnSpells.anim_mode = "play_all"``, when the SAME spell is cast, ignore it it's animation is currently playing.
 Different spells however will play their animations on top of one another
 ``wynnSpells.anim_mode = "play_one"``, when another spell is cast, ignore it if any other spell animation is currently playing

+## Known limitations
+- If an input is sent by the client, but interrupted for whatever reason by the server (Opening a bank, clicking an NPC, etc), the spell tracking will desync.
+(It will fix itself after a short while)
+- I don't think it works with Wynntils' "invert spell controls"

 ## Log:
 ##### 2026-02-18: Uploaded it to github